mrayanasim09/python-projects/CONTRIBUTING.md

 ## Issues

 If you encounter any issues or have ideas for improvements, please submit an issue in the [issue tracker](https://github.com/mrayanasim09/python-projects/issues).
-When submitting an issue, provide a clear and detailed description of the problem or suggestion.
+When you submit an issue, please provide a clear and detailed description of the problem or suggestion.
 This will help us understand and address it more effectively.

 ## How to contribute: